fitri-hy/FhyServe/README.md

 # 🚀 FhyServe

-*"Full Server Control, No Installation"*
+*"Full Server Control, No Environment!"*

 **FhyServe** is a portable **multi-server runtime** platform designed to simplify local web application development without the need for global installation.
 Allows you to run multiple environments.